around the world

 I went to Norway to reach Spitsbergen, an archipelago very close to the North Pole.
 That was my adventure trip.
 It was in June 1994, and there was no night!
 24 hours Sun!
 And the icebergs were around us!
 We missed the polar bears only...

-My trip to Muscat, Oman was planned a long time ago.
+I was planning to visit Muscat, Oman a long time ago.
 It finally happened in March 2000 and I have enjoyed it so much that I can't resist going there again when I can.
 This wouldn't be possible if I wasn't so well welcomed by my friend Dino who lives there with his wife Tiny and their cute baby LizaMier.

 The weather was not so good the day I went to the Sete Cidades so I couldn't enjoy the breathtaking view from the top.